intv8/partic11e.github.io/internal/@0.1.0/api/interface/IInternalFeatureDocDescriptor.md

 ## Interface IInternalFeatureDocDescriptor

-> Interface describing a documentation descriptor for a package.
+> Interface describing a documentation descriptor for a package feature.

 ### Info